mutecypher/lastfm-desktop/README.md

     ./Last.fm.exe -stylesheet path/to/Last.fm.css

-Or on Linux,from the root of the source directory:
+On Linux, if you have not run `make install`, you can run the app like this from the root of the source directory:

-    LD_LIBRARY_PATH=_bin:/usr/local/lib/x86_64-linux-gnu _bin/Last.fm\ Scrobbler -stylesheet app/client/Last.fm\ Scrobbler.css
+    _bin/lastfm-scrobbler -stylesheet app/client/Last.fm\ Scrobbler.css

 # Build Support